sahasr369/Web-dev/README.md

 # Sample CV
-A simple HTML ans CSS
+A simple HTML and CSS